UjjwalGupta007/BHARATINTERN2.0/README.md

 - Python
 - [spellchecker library](https://pypi.org/project/pyspellchecker/)

-## Detailed Description

-The `spell_checker.py` script is a Python program that implements a spell checker using the `spellchecker` library.
-The script aims to help users identify and correct misspelled words by suggesting the most likely correct spelling and providing other possible corrections.

-The script starts by importing the necessary `SpellChecker` class from the `spellchecker` library.
-It then creates a `SpellChecker` object named `spell` to use for spell checking.

-Upon running the script, the user is prompted to enter a word for spell checking.
-The script then checks if the word is spelled correctly using the `known` method of the `SpellChecker` object.
-If the word is found in the spellchecker's dictionary, it displays a message indicating that the word is spelled correctly.

-If the word is not recognized or misspelled, the script uses the `correction` method of the `SpellChecker` object to find the most likely correct spelling and prints it.
-Additionally, it retrieves a list of other possible corrections using the `candidates` method of the `SpellChecker` object and displays them.

-The script is designed to have a simple command-line interface for easy interaction, making it convenient for users to quickly check the spelling of words and receive suggestions for corrections.

 ## Contributions

 Contributions to this repository are welcome.
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.
 We appreciate any feedback or enhancements that can make the script better.